RavenousLegs

 Expert Guide on Times Passion Trails

-I had visited Taj-Ul-Masajid as a part of Culture and Heritage Trail in Madhya Pradesh with Times Passion Trails.
-We had the privilege of learning the history of Taj Ul Masajid by Jamal Ayub, the editor of Times of India, Bhopal.
-He shared in-depth information about past, present and future of the entire area around the mosque.
+I had visited Taj-Ul-Masjid as a part of the Culture and Heritage Trail in Madhya Pradesh with Times Passion Trails.
+We had the privilege of learning the history of Taj Ul Masjid by Jamal Ayub, the editor of Times of India, Bhopal.
+He shared in-depth information about the past, present, and future of the entire area around the mosque.

 Learning history of Taj-Ul-Masajid from Jamal Ayub - editor of Times of India, Bhopal